 If you want some “moustachy” foam on your lips, you can drink whipped coffee from the cup without a straw.

 How To Make Whipped Coffee With Regular Coffee?
-(Recipe and Overview)Course: DrinksCuisine: ContemporaryDifficulty: Medium
+(Without Instant Coffee)Course: DrinksCuisine: ContemporaryDifficulty: Medium

 This recipe makes a much richer and fresher whipped coffee.
 Your regular coffee is versatile and you can use it to make your favorite whipped coffee.
 So you do not have to spend on instant coffee.